supabase/auth/DEVELOPMENT.md

 ## Quick start

 Run Postgres in a container and Auth on your host.
-This matches CI and needs Go 1.27 (from `go.mod`).
+This matches CI, which pins Go 1.27 in `go.mod`.

 ```bash
 # Create your local env file